Van Buren County Courthouse (Iowa): History

 Van Buren County was established on December 7, 1836.
 The first meeting of the county court and officials was held the following spring in Farmington, Iowa.
 However, the Wisconsin territorial legislature—which Iowa was a part of until 1838—changed the county seat to the village of Rochester in December, 1837.
 Territorial Governor Henry Dodge vetoed the change so an election was held in 1838 to settle the matter.
 The voters chose Keosauqua, which was then required to supply $5,000 in materials and land for the construction of a county courthouse.

 The Van Buren County commissioners accepted a bid of $6,500 from James Hall and John Fairman on May 30, 1840, for construction of the courthouse, with Sewall Kenny and Henry King named as building agents.
 However, early the following January the commissioners relieved the agents of their duties and named Edwin Manning to finish the construction.
-This was done in September 1843 at a final cost of $6,712 dollars.
+This was done in September 1843 at a final cost of $6,712.
 Edwin Manning would later build the Hotel Manning in Keosauqua, also listed on the National Register of Historic Places.